cmstatr/cmstatr/README.md

 # Installation

-This package is not yet on CRAN.
+This package is not yet on CRAN (but it will be soon).
 For now, install from `github` using `devtools`:

 ``` r
 install.packages("devtools")